-We maintain an insider trading policy that:
+We maintain an Insider Trading Policy that:

-- regulates trading of our insiders; - has established a regular black-out calendar; - prohibits short-term, speculative or hedging transactions involving our Shares; and - fulfills our obligations to stock exchanges, regulators and investors.
+- regulates trading in Shares by our insiders; - has established a regular black-out calendar; - prohibits short-term, speculative or hedging transactions involving our Shares; and - fulfills our obligations to the TSX, regulators and investors.

-You can find our current insider trading policy on our website (www.interfor.com).
+The Insider Trading Policy is available on our website (www.interfor.com).